CleverRaven/Cataclysm-DDA/doc/STEEL_CRAFTING.md

 ### Mild Carbon Steel

-Aproximates SAE 1010, a 0.1% carbon steel with no slag content.
+Approximates SAE 1010, a 0.1% carbon steel with no slag content.
 Mild (or low) carbon steel is the simplest version of steel that a player can craft.
 Despite the name, it is a tough substance with many uses.
 Due to the relative ease of production, many weapons and armors can use mild steel.
-This is also the easiest version to work.
+This is also the easiest version to work with.

 ### Medium Carbon Steel

-Aproximates SAE 1050, a 0.5% carbon steel with no slag.
+Approximates SAE 1050, a 0.5% carbon steel with no slag.
 This is commonly used in industrial applications, large machinery, automobile parts, and softer metalworking tools.

 ### High Carbon Steel